 Would I Benefit From a Clinical Trial?

 It is important to understand that not everyone can participate.
 Certain guidelines are set in place to identify appropriate participants and keep them safe.
 For some patients, your oncologist may recommend a clinical trial because they feel it’s the right cancer treatment for you and your diagnosis.
 Before joining a clinical trial, the participant must qualify for the study.
-Criteria varies depending on the trial, but is usually based on factors such as age, gender, previous treatment history, and the stage or types of your lung cancer.
+Criteria varies depending on the trial, but is usually based on factors such as age, gender, previous treatment history, and the stage or type of your lung cancer.
 A member of the Arizona Oncology cancer research team will be able to tell you if you qualify for a particular lung cancer trial.

 While there are possible benefits with clinical trials, there is also the possibility of more appointments and testing required.
 If a cancer research trial is suggested for you, feel free to discuss the pros and cons with your oncologist and also with your family or support partner(s).
 If you are considering a clinical trial for lung cancer, here is some information that that may help you understand more about clinical trials.
 Before making your final decision, be sure to discuss any questions or concerns you have with your cancer care team.